 That said, even if you pick the most common one, getting through it all in one piece can be incredibly tricky, as colliding with pretty much anything will injure a party member.
-If you think stampeding buffalo and hungry coyote are dangerous, just wait until someone falls ill.
+If you think stampeding buffalo and hungry coyotes are dangerous, just wait until someone falls ill.
 Medicine wasn’t exactly an everyman’s item in the mid-1800s after all, so keep your eyes on the road and watch out for skunk (if only that was merely an obscure joke).
 Also, once someone dies, they’re gone for good.

 One minute you could be massacring a herd of buffalo, the next trapped in an avalanche, the next attacked by eagles while falling off a cliff.

 Oh, and we mustn’t forget about the many survival modes, which will truly test your ability to blast everything that moves – once you’ve unlocked them.
 See, each has a special condition that must be fulfilled, but unlike the wagons, there are no hints as to what they may be.
 Depending on how long you manage to stay alive if at all, a rating of up to three stars is presented for that ‘stage’, following your untimely demise.
 Ironically, this system is tied to unlocking a specific wagon; full circle, and so on.

 There may not be much to look at from a technical standpoint, but its pixellated design, chiptune-ish soundtrack, and over-the-top gameplay do come together in the form of an entertaining package.
 Besides, what if the unicorn/giant squid thing isn’t simply tall tales told by the village drunk?
 Is that really an adventure you want to miss out on?